 Hear the Angels Sing

 Traverse City is a VERY musical place, and that’s never more obvious than during the holiday season.
-From the Traverse Symphony Orchestra’s December 10–11 “Home for the Holidays” concert (tickets available here) and the delightful Christmas extravaganza put on by the Northport Community Band and Village Voices to the mammoth bring-your-own-music performance of Handel’s “Messiah” at Central United Methodist Church, there are orchestral and choral performances throughout the area all through December.
+The Traverse Symphony Orchestra presents “Home for the Holidays with The Accidentals” December 7–8, 2019, and the delightful “Christmas Up in Northport” put on by the Northport Community Band and Village Voices is always a can’t-miss show (December 15, 2019).

-Do a little Wassailing
+Do a Little Wassailing

 Explore “Christmas in the Village” at the Grand Traverse Commons

 The renowned Interlochen Center for the Arts is one of America’s leading music and performance schools, numbering among its famous alumni such stars as Nora Jones, Tom Hulce and Jewel.
 Each year, staff and students at Interlochen present a major ballet performance as a holiday treat for the community.
-This year’s selection, presented December 8-10, is Tschaikovsky’s “Sleeping Beauty.”
-(The Center also has a much-anticipated “Sounds of the Season” concert on December 15 with classical holiday music, actors, dancers, jazz and a sing-along of popular carols.)
+This year’s selection, presented December 12–14, is Tchaikovsky’s “The Nutcracker.”

-Buy Something Nice for Someone you Love
+Buy Something Nice for Someone You Love

-The Traverse City area has become one of Michigan’s most popular holiday shopping destinations—partly because of the wide range of boutiques, galleries and shops scattered around the Grand Traverse area, but also thanks to the many community shopping festivals and events that enrich the “Up North” holiday gifting experience with small-town charm and tradition.
-Downtown Traverse City hosts a myriad of holiday shopping events each year, including a women’s-only “Ladies’ Night” on December 8 (enjoy a cocktail after shopping at the Whiskey Cheer Mixer!) and a men’s-only night on December 15.
-In the villages of Glen Arbor and Leland, there are PJ Party sales in the wee hours of the morning where shoppers get special discounts if they show up in their pajamas.
+The Traverse City area has become one of Michigan’s most popular holiday shopping destinations—partly because of the wide range of boutiques, galleries and shops in the Grand Traverse area, but also thanks to the many community shopping festivals and events.
+Downtown Traverse City hosts a myriad of holiday shopping events each year, including Ladies’ Night on December 12, 2019, and Men’s Night on December 19, 2019.
+The Downtown Cocoa Crawl on December 8, 2019, is a family favorite.

 Wonder at a Midnight Clear

-Watch the Cherry Fall
+Watch the Cherry Drop